Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Norovirus is extremely contagious.
 Understanding how a norovirus infection spreads is the first step to protecting yourself and your family.

-• Through food and water — An infected person who prepares food without washing hands can pass the virus directly to you.
+• 🍽️Through food and water — An infected person who prepares food without washing hands properly can transfer the virus directly.
+Ready-to-eat foods like salads and sandwiches are most at risk.

-• Touching contaminated surfaces — The virus survives on doorknobs, faucet handles, light switches, and countertops for hours or even days.
+• 🚪Touching contaminated surfaces — The virus survives on doorknobs, faucet handles, light switches, keyboards, and countertops for hours or even days.
+Touching then touching your mouth causes infection.

-• Close contact — Being near a sick person when they vomit can expose you to tiny airborne droplets.
+• 🤧Close contact with an infected person — Being near a sick person when they vomit can expose you to tiny airborne droplets containing thousands of virus particles.

-It is important to know what norovirus is not spread by: casual air contact alone (unlike influenza).
-However, washing your hands with soap and water is far more effective than hand sanitiser — norovirus is resistant to alcohol-based gels.
-You need proper soap and water for at least 20 seconds.
+It is important to know: washing your hands with soap and water is far more effective than hand sanitiser — norovirus is resistant to alcohol-based gels.
+You need proper soap and water friction for at least 20 seconds.

 How Long Is Norovirus Contagious?